 [Mandatory] Describe here how to access your artifact.
 If you are applying for the Artifacts Available badge, the archived copy of the artifacts must be accessible via a stable reference or DOI.
-For this purpose, we recommend Zenodo, but other valid hosting options include institutional and third-party digital repositoriesValid hosting options include institutional repositories and third-party digital repositories (e.g., Zenodo, FigShare, Dryad, Software Heritage, GitHub, or GitLab not personal webpages).
+For this purpose, we recommend Zenodo, but other valid hosting options include institutional and thirdparty digital repositories (e.g., FigShare, Dryad, Software Heritage, GitHub, or GitLab - not personal webpages).
 For repositories that can evolve over time (e.g., GitHub), a stable reference to the evaluated version (e.g., a URL pointing to a commit hash or tag) rather than the evolving version reference (e.g., a URL pointing to a mere repository) is required.
 Note that the stable reference provided at submission time is for the purpose of Artifact Evaluation.
-Since the artifact can potentially evolve during the evaluation to address feedback from the reviewers, another (potentially different) stable reference will be later collected for the final version of the artifact (to be included here for the cameraready version)
+Since the artifact can potentially evolve during the evaluation to address feedback from the reviewers, another (potentially different) stable reference will be later collected for the final version of the artifact (to be included here for the camera-ready version).